carefree0910/carefree-board/README.md

 2. Respond to pointer events - you can drag the contents around!
 3. Undo / Redo the dragging actions by clicking the corresponding 'buttons'.

+This demo can run on both desktop and mobile browsers, but there are some additional features that are only available on desktop browsers:

+1. Move the board globally by pressing the `Space` key and dragging the mouse.

 > You can also visit [here](https://cfb-web.deno.dev/), which is hosted by `deno deploy`,
 > to play around with the demo.
 >